-CHILDREN'S POSSESIONS
+CHILDREN'S POSSESSIONS

-The Kindy has a variety of equipment, toys and games for the children to use each day.
+The Kindy rooms have a variety of equipment, resources, toys and games for the children to use each day.
 Children are not allowed to bring toys from home unless they have been requested for a specific reason.
-Parents, please check with your child's teacher if you are unsure.
+Please check with your child's teacher if you are unsure.